 Caratuva Peak is one of the most visited mountains in this range, because its trail is short and relatively easy.
 On a sunny day at the weekend, the summit is visited by 30 – 50 people.
 Sometimes even more.

 Caratuva’s summit is a good place to enjoy the view of all other mountains of Ibitiraquire, especially the view of Paraná Peak group.
 The sunrise seen from there is unforgettable, with the shadows of Parana Peak massif.

-A curiosity: on the summit there are three antenas from radio stations (used to reply signal for amateur radio transmitions), and a wind generator, which can do on a windy day a horrible sound!
+: on the summit there are three antenas from radio stations (used to reply signal for amateur radio transmitions), and a wind generator, which can do on a windy day a horrible sound!
 Not a great view to a mountain summit of course.

 Informational view of Ibitiraquire Sierra.

 Left to right: Ferraria Peak, Taipabuçú Peak, Caratuva Peak and Itapiroca Peak

 Like another mountains of this range, the start point is Curitiba

 , the capital of Paraná state.
 From Curitiba, you must go North, by BR 116 highway, towards São Paulo.
 After 40 km, you must look for Tio Doca gas station (every one knows it), at the left side of the highway.
 Drive away, and just before the second bridge after the gas station, there is a steep road on your right.
 You must drive more 6 km on a dirt road to reach the gate of Fazenda (Farm) Pico Paraná.
 One more kilometer and you will be at the house of this farm.
 Speak with Dilson